Factsheet: Independent advocacy

 Independent mental capacity advocates

-If you find it hard to make decisions and do not have any friends or family who can speak for you, it is your legal right to have an independent advocate who knows about the Mental Capacity Act.
-They can help you if you face difficult choices about moving away from your home or are in need of serious medical treatment.
+If you find it hard to make decisions and do not have friends or family who can speak for you, it is your legal right to have an independent advocate who knows about the Mental Capacity Act.
+They can help you if you face difficult choices about moving away from your home or you need serious medical treatment.

 How can you get an advocate?